 Holders of common stock have no preemptive, conversion or subscription rights.
 There are no redemption or sinking fund provisions applicable to the common stock.
-All outstanding shares of common stock are, and all shares of common stock to be outstanding upon completion of this offering will be, fully paid and nonassessable.
+All outstanding shares of common stock are fully paid and nonassessable.

 Preferred Stock

 No shares of our preferred stock are currently outstanding.
 Under our amended and restated certificate of incorporation, our board of directors has the authority, without further action by the stockholders, to issue from time to time the preferred stock in one or more series, to fix the number of shares of any such series and the designation thereof and to fix the rights, preferences, privileges and restrictions granted to or imposed upon such preferred stock, including dividend rights, conversion rights, voting rights, redemption privileges and liquidation preference, any or all of which may be greater than or senior to the rights of the common stock.
 The issuance of preferred stock could adversely affect the voting power of holders of common stock and reduce the likelihood that such holders will receive dividend payments and payments upon liquidation.
 Such issuance could have the effect of decreasing the market price of our common stock.
 The issuance of preferred stock or even the ability to issue preferred stock could have the effect of delaying, deferring or preventing a change in control.
 We have no present plans to issue any shares of preferred stock.